-Shareholder Engagement in 2022
+Shareholder Engagement in 2024

-We proactively engage with shareholders throughout the year to better understand their priorities and perspectives on significant issues, including company performance and strategy, executive compensation, corporate governance, shareholder proposals, and environmental and social matters.
+We proactively engage with shareholders throughout the year to better understand their priorities and perspectives on significant issues, including the Company's performance and strategy, executive compensation, corporate governance, shareholder proposals, and environmental and social matters.
 Members of our senior management lead our shareholder engagement and Shyft and its Board consider feedback and insights from shareholders and other stakeholders as we review our practices and disclosures.